nicobou/shmdata/doc/workshop/workshop.rst

 create quiddity, invoke and remove quiddity
 -------------------------------------------
 Objective: first creating of a quiddity from puredata
+Note: shmdata path are of form </tmp/switcher_default_quiddityname_suffix, where "default" is the name of the switcher server, "quiddityname" is the name you gave at create and suffix depends on the quiddity

 $ switcher -d --osc-port 7770
 $ rm /tmp/pd_testshm ; padsp pd -oss switcher-1.pd

 register to switcher properties (get the logs)
 ----------------------------------------------
-Objective: subscribe to a property
+Objective: get notifid of internal changes (subscribe to a property and switcher logs)

 switcher logger is a quiddity with a string property call "last-line"
 $ switcher -d --osc-port 7770